jacopofar/fleximatcher/README.md

 What's this?
 ============

 Fleximatcher is a Java 8 library to match text with arbitrary patterns, focused on natural language text.
+This is the embeddable version for Java 8+, for other languages it is also available as a [REST service](https://github.com/jacopofar/fleximatcher-rest-interface).
+Something similar is now being added to [Spacy](https://github.com/explosion/spaCy/issues/1971).

 Given a pattern string and a text string, Fleximatcher can: